VIDA-NYU/reprozip/docs/packing.rst

       read_by_runs: []
       written_by_runs: [0]

+Note that you can prevent `reprozip` from guessing which files are inputs or outputs using the ``--dont-find-inputs-outputs`` flag.

 ..  seealso:: :ref:`file_id`

 The next section in the configuration file shows the files to be packed.
 If the software dependencies were identified by the package manager of the system during the ``reprozip trace`` command, they will be listed under ``packages``; the file dependencies not identified in software packages are listed under ``other_files``::